 Some jobs, like scaffolding and stunt jumping, are dangerous by nature.
 If you work in an office, you may assume that you’re immune from injuries.
 However, you’d be wrong.
 Work-related illnesses are actually fairly common among office workers.
-One issue that crops up on regular basis is repetitive strain injury.
+One issue that crops up on a regular basis is repetitive strain injury.

 What exactly is repetitive strain injury?